ye-gaigulo/interview-assignment-v2/readme.md

 The application uses PHPs cURL function to perform requests to the web services and receives JSON responses which is then decoded and the data is presented in the required format.

-The application is designed in the Laravel 5 framework and uses [Custom PHP cURL library](https://github.com/ixudra/curl) for the Laravel 5 framework.
+The application is designed in the Laravel 5 framework and uses [Custom PHP cURL library](https://github.com/ixudra/curl) for the Laravel.

 ## Known Bugs